Small Bathroom Ideas — 31 Tiny, Yet Super Clever Spaces That Easily Fit Style and Practicality

 (Image credit: James Merrell)

-Adding a stud wall to a small bathroom may appear to go against 'making most of the space', but if you have plumbing that you want to hide, say if you have a floating sink with wall-mounted taps as seen here, chances are you'll have to build a forward wall to hide the plumbing.
-And while it may slightly eat into the square footage, it does create a very minimalist too with zero ugly pipes and very handy shallow bathroom shelving – perfect for storage and decor.
+Stud walls used within a small bathroom may appear to go against 'making the most of the space', but if you have plumbing that you want to hide, such as a floating sink with wall-mounted taps, as seen here, chances are you'll have to build a forward wall to hide the plumbing.
+And while it may slightly eat into the square footage, it does create a very minimalist look, with zero ugly pipes and handy shallow bathroom shelving — perfect for storage and decor.

-A design like this that's simple, sleek and doesn't break up the room works perfectly.
-Keep the look really seamless by tiling floor to ceiling, not just the stud wall to keep that continuity.
+A design like this that's simple, sleek, and doesn't break up the room works perfectly.
+Keep the look really seamless by tiling floor to ceiling, not just the stud wall, for continuity.

 (Image credit: Vivian Johnson.
 Design: Nash Design Group)

-When you don't have room for a double-sized vanity or stretches of endless countertop space, you need to make your bathroom sink ideas work harder for your design.
+When you don't have room for a double-sized vanity or stretches of endless countertop space, you need to make your bathroom sink ideas work harder for your small bathroom.

 In this design by California-based Nash Design Group, a smaller, undermounted sink has been used, allowing designer Kendra Nash to create a wider countertop surround that makes the space much more practical.

-Not only does this create more useable countertop space, but it also looks more streamlined, reducing the clutter on the countertop compared to if a surface-mounted sink had been chosen.
+Not only does this create more useable countertop space, but it also looks more streamlined, reducing the clutter on the countertop compared to that of a surface-mounted sink.
 This is important for making a small bathroom feel less cramped.

-However, by choosing an undermount sink, you do forfeit some storage in your bathroom vanity – ask yourself the question, is this worth the trade-off when it comes to your requirements for the space?
+However, by choosing an undermount sink, you do forfeit some storage in your bathroom vanity.
+Ask yourself the question: is it worth the trade-off when it comes to your requirements of the space?

 (Image credit: Essajees Atelier)

-Another simple space-saving trick is to incorporate wall-mounted faucets into your small bathroom design.
+Another simple space-saving trick is to incorporate wall-mounted faucets into your design.

-'We use them in all our small bathrooms,' says Kevin Sawyers, the San Francisco-based designer behind Sawyers Design.
-'Not only do they increase space, but the backsplash makes a perfect a base for a mirror, which all goes to visually expanding a countertop.'
+"We use them in all our small bathrooms," says Kevin Sawyers, the San Francisco-based designer behind Sawyers Design.
+"Not only do they increase space, but the backsplash makes a perfect base for a mirror, which all goes to visually expanding a countertop."

 Small rustic bathroom with marble bath and persian rug